hyogrin/multi-agent-doc-research-base/README.md

 # Multi-Agent Doc Research
 An AI-powered chatbot that leverages planning and search to provide accurate and context-aware responses to user queries.
-Built with FastAPI, Azure OpenAI, and Gradio, this project demonstrates advanced techniques for enhancing LLM applications with modular design, evaluation support, and flexible UI options.
+Built with FastAPI, Azure OpenAI, and Chainlit, this project demonstrates advanced techniques for enhancing LLM applications with agentic patterns, multi-agents, modular design and evaluation support.

 ![multi-agent-doc-research-architecture-Page-1.jpg](/images/multi-agent-doc-research-architecture-Page-1.jpg)